-The number of design components available to an engineer when capturing their next design can vary from a few hundred scattered across individual symbol and model libraries, through to hundreds of thousands, stored in a dedicated company parts database.
-But no matter how many components are available to hand, there will always be more that aren't, and that need to be created and added for reuse.
+The number of design components available to an engineer when capturing their next design can vary from a few hundred through to hundreds of thousands.
+But no matter how many components are available to hand there will always be more that aren't, and that need to be created and added for reuse.

-For a small design house, an engineer will simply change 'hats' and become the Librarian – creating required components that are missing from their design resources.
+For a small design house, an engineer will simply change 'hats' and become the Librarian – whipping up required components that are missing from their design arsenal.
 However, for a larger organization that employs a dedicated library department to grow and maintain the design components – accessible to all engineers and designers in that organization – it makes sense to submit requests for new (missing) components to that department.
-The Altium NEXUS Server offers an elegant solution to this in the form of its Part Requests feature.
+Providing an elegant solution to this, Altium Designer, in conjunction with your Altium 365 Workspace, offer the Part Requests feature.

-An engineer can simply put in a request for one or more parts to be created, and get notified when that request has either been completed and the component(s) made available, or the request rejected (and why).
+An engineer can simply put in a request for one or more parts to be created and get notified when that request has either been completed, and the component(s) made available, or rejected (and why).
 The requestor supplies as much key information to support their request as possible (manufacturer and part number(s), description(s), any relevant datasheet (PDF or URL)).
 Stub Component Items can even be created that the librarian can then run with (and finish off).

-First, you'll need to specify which role (or roles) should be used to fulfill the role of Librarians for your organization.
-In essence, you are configuring a set of users of your NEXUS Server that can be assigned to a part request.
-This is performed on the Admin – Settings – Vault – Legacy Part Requests – Librarians Role page of the server's browser interface.
+First things first, you'll need to specify which role (or roles) should be used to fulfill the role of Librarians for your organization.
+In essence, you are configuring a set of users of your Workspace that can be assigned to a part request.
+This is performed on the Admin – Settings – Vault – Part Requests – Librarians Role page of the Workspace's browser interface.

-You must be signed in as an Administrator for your NEXUS Server in order to see the Admin area of the interface.
+You must be signed in as an Administrator for your Workspace in order to see the Admin area of the interface.

-If you installed your NEXUS Server with sample data, then the sample role Librarians will already be prefilled into the Librarian's Role field – remove if required.
+As part of the sample data installed when a Workspace is initially created, the sample role Librarians will already be prefilled into the Librarian's Role field – remove if required.
 Start typing the name of an existing role into the field to pop-up a list of matching roles.
 Select the required role from this list.

-Management of roles for the NEXUS Server is performed from the Roles page of the server's browser interface – part of the Team area.
-For more information, see Managing Users.
+Management of roles for the Workspace is performed from the Admin – Roles page of the Workspace's browser interface.
+For more information, see Managing Workspace Membership.